techwriterkoduje/cake-conf-2025-git-for-docs/README.md

   - Add comments, suggestions, and give approvals
   - Cannot merge because the base branch is out of date - update your branch
   - When all is well, merge!
-- Merge vs rebase
-  - default pull strategy
-  - rebase changes history, requires force pushes - could be problematic when multiple people are working on one branch
-  - merge preserves history, but it adds a "merge commit"
-- Revert
-  - Before you've committed your changes, you can use `git checkout` to "undo" changes to a single file
-  - With `git reset`, you can "undo" changes without altering history
-  - `git clean` to remove untracked files
-- Git history
-  - `git log --oneline`

 ### Advanced concepts (theoretical)